jmelancon/monotheme/README.md

 Of note is title, desc, and importance. `title` is the title of the page.
 This will appear in the `<title>` tag. `desc` is used for the `<meta name="description">` tag for SEO purposes. `importance` can be the same for each page, however, if you would like to sort your pages in the mobile and desktop navigation areas, using a larger importance number will make the object appear lower on the list.

 To use favicons, put your ```favicon.ico``` in the root directory of your repository.

+Any page with a title will be included in the site's sitemap.xml.

 ## License